danielnilsson9/bbs-fw/PROTOCOL.md

 Status requests are sent frequently by the STC MCU.
 There seems to be 3 types of request.

-My guss that two of them would be:
+I guess that two of them would be:
 * Measured current
 * Error code (basing this on the fact that there exist an error code for shunt resistor error which must be detected by NEC MCU)